Slovaks poised to oust Smer party in election clouded by graft

-BRATISLAVA, (Reuters) - Voters look poised to oust the center-left Smer party that has dominated Slovakia’s political landscape for more than a decade in a national election on Saturday overshadowed by anger over high-level graft.
+BRATISLAVA, (Reuters) - Voters look poised to oust the centre-left Smer party that has dominated Slovakia’s political landscape for more than a decade in a national election on Saturday overshadowed by anger over high-level graft.

-Opinion polls ahead of a two-week moratorium before the ballot pointed to a rapid rise for anti-corruption movement Ordinary People (OLANO), increasing chances it may form a center-right majority with smaller conservative and liberal parties to outmaneuver Smer.
+Opinion polls ahead of a two-week moratorium before the ballot pointed to a rapid rise for anti-corruption movement Ordinary People (OLANO), increasing chances it may form a centre-right majority with smaller conservative and liberal parties to outmanoeuvre Smer.

 OLANO leader Igor Matovic has pledged to clean up politics, an ambition encapsulated in his party’s slogan: “Let’s Beat the Mafia Together”.

-“My aim was to wake up a sleeping dragon - non-voters.
+“My aim was to wake up a sleeping dragon - nonvoters.
 These are two million people who lost faith in the state and had a feeling that politics is just a lords’ mischief,” he said after voting in Trnava, 50km (30 miles) north of the capital.
 “I hope that these people will come to vote and decide the election.”

-The political shift in the euro zone member state, which has avoided fights with Brussels unlike its central European Visegrad Group neighbors Hungary and Poland, started with the 2018 murder of journalist Jan Kuciak and his fiancee.
+The political shift in the euro zone member state, which has avoided fights with Brussels unlike its central European Visegrad Group neighbours Hungary and Poland, started with the 2018 murder of journalist Jan Kuciak and his fiancee.

 An investigation unearthed communications between a businessman now on trial for ordering the hit and politicians and judicial officials.
 He has denied the charges.